 With a 1,802cc boxer-twin, the R18 comes roaring back into the motorcycle world with 91 HP and 116 lb-ft of torque.
 It’s also not a light bike, with a wet weight of 761pounds.
 But what it is, and we do admit that this is entirely subjective, is beautiful.
 Looking back to the BMW’s of yesteryear that existed in the 30’s, 40’s, and 50’s, it has the long, flowing look that made those bikes classic.

 It also has all the modern amenities a bike of this caliber should have.
 A double-cradle steel frame for rigidity.
 ABS front and rear, with two discs up front and one at the rear.
 A shaft drive powered through six speeds.
 Fully integrated BMW engine control systems as well as intake pipe fuel injection to give the engine the bark and rumble something this good looking needs.

 With Harley showing that electric sport cruisers were possible with the Livewire, it’s no surprise that after their press announcement in the mid 2010’s that other companies would step up to take on the big H in the electric market.
-One such company, founded in 2018 and screaming forwards is Evoke, with their new for 2021 6061.
+One such company, founded in 2018 and screaming forwards is Evoke, who first unleashed the fully-electric 6061 to the market back in 2021.
 While their bike may not be the prettiest of things, it is undeniable that they just gave the big H a solid slap across the face.

 A cooperative across multiple nations, including the US, Singapore, China, Taiwan, and others, Evoke built the 6061 specifically to be the top electric cruiser you can buy.
 While they are not cheap in the slightest at $25,000 USD, they do have some competitor crushing numbers.
 160 HP equivalent HP from the DC motor.
 Over 200 lb-ft equivalent at 0 RPM.
 A top speed of over 140 MPH.